The MAS degree emphasizes practical methods in statistics, focusing on applications and computational aspects.

 The goal of this degree is to enable students to start working as practicing statisticians in industry, government or academia immediately after graduation.
 This degree is offered via traditional resident instruction (on-campus), as well as online.

-Download a printable flier with highlights of the MAS Online program.
-(Click here to download the pdf file.)
+Download a printable flier with highlights of the MAS program.
+(Click here to view the brochure.)

-- Math Bootcamp: Mathematical Tools for Statisticians (0 credits).
+- Math Skills Course: Mathematical Tools for Statisticians (0 credits).
 Intensive review of mathematical methods that will be used in the program, including but not limited to: differential and integral calculus, chain rule, l'Hôpital's rule, integration by parts, Taylor's theorem, multiple integrals, sequences and series, limits, linear algebra, matrix theory.
 Not for credit; students may test out.

-- Computing Bootcamp: Statistical Computing Tools (0 credits).
+- Computing Skills Course: Statistical Computing Tools (0 credits).
 Software packages, graphics, and programming, using R, SAS, other popular packages.
 Not for credit; students may test out.